kingrishabdugar/Green-Leaf-Gourmet/README.md

 <img width="350" src="https://user-images.githubusercontent.com/56007479/181438353-d490bcbc-f2c3-4c7d-970c-b8fafb0e7c1d.png">

 >Update : Releases v2.1.1

--User can now choose on which database to work, i.e. the default online Database or the comparatively faster local MySQL Database
+- User can now choose on which database to work, i.e. the default online Database or the comparatively faster local MySQL Database
--User need not create any database manually, only sign in to MySQL CLI is required
+- User need not create any database manually, only sign in to MySQL CLI is required

 ####  *To connect to a Local MySQL server as a Database:*
 * Check if MySQL is Running .
 On Windows : Win + R -> services.msc -> MySQL -> Right-Click -> Start Service